ktnegron/Fixed-Effects-Model-STATA/README.md

 we first use a fixed effects model and identify the municipality-level response from variations along the treatment between the pre-treatment period (2014) and the post-treatment one (2018).

+Specifically, we study Colombia’s 7 border provinces (departamentos) with Venezuela: Arauca, Boyaca, Cesar, Guainia, La Guajira, Norte de Santander and Vichada.
+We find no significant effect of baseline values of our time-variant socioeconomic variables (including socioeconomic and mechanism indicators) on this settlement decision.
+These results strongly support our claim that migrants did not target areas with specific characteristics but just settled in the closest center to get food, medicine and essential services, and provides evidence in favor of interpreting this variable as exogenous.
+This settlement decision strictly based on closeness to border is also illustrated by the Figure below: not only is the highest share of foreign-born population in the Colombian regions concentrated in our area of study (the 7 border provinces), but within these border provinces there is also a clear concentration in municipalities on the physical

 <img src = "https://github.com/ktnegron/Fixed-Effects-Model-STATA/blob/main/Variation_border.PNG?raw=true" style="width:200px, height: 100px"/>

 Despite we show that migration settlement patterns were only explained by time invariant